-I like to start with closer shots, the usual way was to start with long shots and then move in, but hell, why waste the good performances on long shots ?
+I like to start with closer shots, the usual way was to start with long shots and then move in, but hell, why waste the good performances on long shots?
 So if I find that I’m going to use Spencer Tracy mostly in close-up, I start with that.
-E.G. Marshall, a very fine actor who died recently, had to speak a line off camera to Tracy, so he was standing beside the camera.
+E.G. Marshall, a very fine actor who died recently, had to speak a line off-camera to Tracy, so he was standing beside the camera.
 Tracy did the first take, a rather long speech, and I said ‘Cut!’ and looked around.
-E.G. was crying, the tears were running down his face, the cameraman was crying, everybody was weeping.
+E.G. was crying; the tears were running down his face, the cameraman was crying, everybody was weeping.
 Not because it was a sad scene, on the contrary, but because Tracy did it so beautifully.

 No, not really.
 They’re mostly attracted to technical things now.
 They want to make films the way George Lucas makes them.
-All the oldtimers—Louis B. Mayer, Samuel Goldwyn, all of them—they were people who cared about souls and feelings.
+All the oldtimers—Louis B. Mayer, Samuel Goldwyn, all of them—were people who cared about souls and feelings.
 They cared about what they were saying.
 Like a housewife who’s baking a cake: she wants it to be perfect.
 They wanted it to be perfect.
-The way they did it was by not interfering with the man who was making it.
+The way they did it, was by not interfering with the man who was making it.
 They were smart enough to hire who they thought would be a good person to direct it, and then they let him make it.
 They hired what they thought was talent.
 Even Harry Cohn [Columbia], who was known as a rough, cruel man in some ways, was someone you could count on.
 You see, our past filmmaking executives weren’t educated men, mostly.
 Very few of them had gone to college.
 And it doesn’t mean a thing really.
 If you have a feeling for telling stories with heart, you don’t have to go to college.
 Today, it’s a case of making money.
 Money, money, money.
-They all go to Harvard Business School or someplace like that, they’ll come out as lawyers or business executives and many want to make films.
+They all go to Harvard Business School or someplace like that, they’ll come out as lawyers or business executives, and many want to make films.
 The funny thing is, they tell themselves that they know pictures.
 What they believe, what they know, is what kind of films will make money.
 So my point is that almost every picture I’ve made, has made money.
-In my office I have a lot of plaques and awards of money-making top five films over many years, so you can make money with good pictures.
+In my office I have many plaques and awards of money-making top five films over many years, so you can make money with good pictures.
 But I never said, ‘I’m going to make this picture because it’s going to make money.’
 Also, I still get letters, fan letters, for those same films—today!

 Is it true what they say, that you’re only as good as your last film?

 Oh no, if someone makes a good film followed by some bad films, he’d still be up there, possibly making millions of dollars.
 People will give him another chance because they think he will come back.
 That’s another thing happening in Hollywood that I consider bad.
 Everybody thinks he can do everything.
-Actors become directors, writers are becoming directors, while each is a special talent.
+Actors become directors; writers are becoming directors, while each is a special talent.
 In the days of the studio system, an actor or actress was happy to be the best he or she could be and become a star.
 We have no stars today as in those days.
 And where are the great screenwriters?
 Where’s the romance?
 I don’t know what is going to happen.
 I don’t think I’ll live to see it all, or see any of it as a matter of fact.
 I don’t think I’ll live to see the changes.

 April 10, 1999

-+ Mr. Dmytryk passed away on July 1, 1999, in his home in Encino at age 90 from heart and kidney failure.
++ Mr. Dmytryk passed away on July 1, 1999, in his home in Encino, at age 90, from heart and kidney failure.

 ONLY SAPS WORK (1930) DIR Cyril Gardner, Edwin H Knopf SCR Sam Mintz, Joseph L. Mankiewicz, Percy Heath CAM Rex Wimpy ED Edward Dmytryk CAST Leon Errol, Richard Arlen, Mary Brian, Stuart Erwin, Anderson Lawler, Charles Grapewin